vejendsh/CBT_pred/README.md

 # Core Body Temperature Prediction (CBT_pred)

-The code in this repository can be used to train a machine learning-based surrogate model that can predict a 60-minute profile of human Core Body Temperature in response to external heat.
+The code in this repository can be used to train a machine learning-based surrogate model that can predict a 60-minute profile of human Core Body Temperature when exposed to external heat.
 The surrogate model was trained on CFD data generated from ANSYS Fluent 2024 R1

-This repository automates the generation of CFD data, preprocesses the results, trains a neural-network surrogate model, and evaluates its performance.
+ The generation of CFD data, its preprocessing, training of the neural-network surrogate model, and evaluation of its performance is handled.

 ---
 ## Table of Contents